GoFetchDeliveries/api/endpoints/webhooks.md

 https://website.net/webhook?job_id=b3131f1d&state=delivering
 ```

 * **notification**.
 This webhook is called to send you a notification, same type as the iOS app users get.
-The job ID and the notification name of the job parameters will be passed, for example:
+The job ID and the notification name will be passed, for example:

 ```
 https://website.net/webhook?job_id=b3131f1d&notification=fetcher_approaching_dropoff